glaubervila/django_docker_template/README.md

 ### Up Containers

-To create an .env file with the variables, and edit the file to change the project name and default ports values if needed.
+Create an .env file with the variables, and edit the file to change the project name and default ports values if needed.
 ```
 # cat env_template >> .env
 ```